DouglasWWolf/pcireg/README.md

+# pcireg

-# A utility for read/writing PCI registers from the command line
+A utility for read/writing PCI registers from the command line